r-portas/nomad/README.md

-# nomad-examples
+# Nomad Examples

-Examples for working with Hashicorp Nomad
+> Examples for working with Hashicorp Nomad

+## Getting Started